Sati Sadhani: Divas

 Every year in Assam, 21 April is celebrated as Sati Sadhani divas to honor the sacrifices made by the Sutiya Queen.
 The Government of Assam marked this day a state holiday.

 Award

 The Sati Sadhani award was established by the Sutiya Jati Unnayan Parishad.
 The award is given to someone with outstanding contributions to the field of art, culture and literature.
 The honoree is selected by a committee formed by the Parishad.

+Film and theatre

+Her life is depicted by the 20th-century Assamese writer Padmanath Gohain Baruah in the drama Sadhani.